LizGoro90/db-tour/tutorials/queries/06/README.md

 ![Note](https://github.com/LizGoro90/db-tour/tree/master/static/img)
 > In the particular case of SQL databases, you can also choose to use a builder or raw SQL for update, insert, and delete queries.

+Given that the example in this tour is based on a SQL database, we'll elaborate hereunder on the use of both a) SQL builder methods and b) raw SQL statements.